Jose-Velasco/brain-tumor-ai-pipeline/README.md

 Mac: `Shift` + `Command` + `P`

-1. Run Dev Containers: Open Folder in Container... from the Command Palette and select .devcontainer/cpu or .devcontainer/gpu (selects the type of hardware you are looking to use for ML)
+1. Run Dev Containers: Open Folder in Container... from the Command Palette and .devcontainer

 2. VS Code will then start up the container and connect this window to it